 - If extramural grant funds (for the project in question) become available to the investigator during the period of the Emergency Project Transition Award, any balance in the Transition Award will be returned.

 - Funds may be used for personnel, fringe benefits, supplies, and contractual services.

 - The purpose of this HCRAC support mechanism is to maximize the potential of applicants to re-establish extramural research funding with the shortest possible period of interruption.
 Applicants must thus provide assurance that they will apply for extramural support for the Parent Grant or projects derived from it in a timely manner.
-It is expected that applicants will have already submitted an extramural grant application and received the corresponding evaluation (i.e., summary statement) prior to seeking a first Exploratory Project Transition grant installment.
-In special circumstances the applicant may request a first Exploratory Project Transition grant prior to receiving a summary statement, but must provide a compelling explanation as to why they did not attempt to avoid a funding interruption.
-Submission of at least one extramural grant application based on the Parent Grant and receipt of the summary statement is mandatory, however, for second installment requests.
+It is expected that applicants will have already submitted an extramural grant application prior to seeking a first Exploratory Project Transition grant installment.
+In special circumstances the applicant may request a first Exploratory Project Transition grant prior to submitting a new grant application, but must provide a compelling explanation as to why they did not attempt to avoid a funding interruption.
+Please note that this exception does not apply for applicants transitioning from a career development award, who must submit a new extramural grant application prior to requesting a first Exploratory Project Transition grant.
+Submission of at least one extramural grant application based on the Parent Grant is mandatory, however, for second installment requests.

 Departmental/PI Contributions to Exploratory Project Transition Awards